Home 1. Introduction 2. Markers 3. Archive 4. Audible Markers 5. Visible Markers 6. Notational Markers 7. Conclusion

 Silence in an architectural situation might also be very loud.
 I made a series of radio programs about the Cathedral of Notre Dame in Paris between 2010 and 2015.
 Frequently the sound inside was louder than outside.
 Yet the majority of tourists experienced it as a place of silence.
 This effect was created by a combination of monumental physical space and spiritual expectations.
 Yet the sonic reality was a high level of background sounds, a wash of white noise punctuated by doors slamming, coins clinking into metal boxes, cameras clicking, priests chanting, and tour guides narrating the experience in multiple languages.
 Notre Dame offered a qualified experience of silence despite a quantified experience of noise.

-Architectural spaces can also offer something much quieter: marvelous examples exist of concert halls, temples, churches, monasteries, cemeteries, tunnels, and spaces designed to project or enclose silence.
-This dissertation focuses on performed silence, but I will periodically reference architectural/situational silences as they definitely can influence the performative experience.
+Concert halls, temples, churches, monasteries, cemeteries, and tunnels are marvelous examples of spaces that project or enclose silence.
+Although this dissertation focuses on performed silence, I will periodically reference architectural/situational silences as a canvas that definitely can influence the performative experience.

 Even assuming that the background noises in the space and around the music are very quiet, it still is difficult to hear silence within a musical experience.
 Schafer writes: